Paying the dairy sector's share of the biosecurity response costs.

 If you are a signatory to GIA and don’t agree with the direction of a response, do you still have to pay cost shares?

 Yes, if the dairy industry is a beneficiary of the response, once a response starts the dairy industry would have to pay for the proportional share of response costs.
-For industries that benefit from response activities but have not signed up to the GIA, MPI will recover costs from that industry by imposing biosecurity levies to cover their share of the costs.
+For industries that benefit from response activities but have not signed up to the GIA, MPI will recover costs from that industry to cover their share of the costs.

 Could non-signatories to GIA walk away from a response and not have to pay anything?

-There are currently 25 GIA signatories, and all the significant animal and horticulture sectors have joined.
+There are currently 26 GIA signatories including MPI, and all the significant animal and horticulture sectors have joined.
 MPI is looking at the policy and regulatory framework needed so that non-GIA signatory beneficiaries will be paying their share, but they won’t have any decision-making rights.
 The bottom line is industry will need to contribute to biosecurity responses, either by an imposed levy or through negotiation of funding proportion through a GIA operational agreement.
-Industry stand to get a better deal through the GIA route.
+Industry stands to get a better deal through the GIA route.

 Is the DairyNZ Board entering into commitments where there could be liability issues because we can’t pay?
 If we can’t pay does GIA fall over?

-The DairyNZ Board has and will be prudent in only entering into commitments that can be funded.
-DairyNZ on your behalf decides what it will sign up for and whether we are beneficiaries of any response.
+The DairyNZ Board has and will be prudent in only entering into commitments that can be funded within the levy maximum.
+DairyNZ on your behalf, decides what we will sign up for and whether we are beneficiaries of any response.
 We then negotiate with Government and other sector beneficiaries on fair and equitable cost shares specific to a response.
-The DairyNZ Board will make sure that liability is limited before we sign up to any commitment.
+The DairyNZ Board makes sure that liability is limited before we sign up to any funding commitment.